 Your friend is visiting from out of town.
 You're getting ready to go out to eat together, and you're deciding where to go.
 Your friend asked if you knew of a good hamburger restaurant.
-But you don't eat hamburgers often, so you don't really know of anywhere good.
-You say:
+You say this because you don't eat hamburgers often, so you don't really know of anywhere good.

 You know, nothing really comes to mind.